 A: Classes take place at A.C.T.'s studios in the heart of San Francisco's theater district.
 Students will attend cultural outings across the city.

-Q: What is the curriculum, and what is the daily class schedule?
+Q: What is the daily class schedule?
 Are classes held on the weekend or just during the week?

 Q: Who teaches the classes?

 A: The faculty is comprised of working theater professionals, from directors and dramaturgs to actors and casting directors.
-Visiting artists will also teach master classes throughout the semester.
+Visiting artists will also teach intensives throughout the semester.